 First, a few words on how I selected my spinning project.
 I needed a project that provided instant gratification.
 I wanted to spin and get something on my knitting needles without too much planning and concentration.
 My default yarn tends to be on the thinner side, so the pattern needed to use laceweight.
 Also, the stitch pattern had to be easy to memorize.
 My search led me to try a spinning project using energized singles.

-The pattern I chose, the Stone & Fire Cowl by Amy Tyler from the Spin Off special issue Spin + Knit 2017, knit up beautifully in the gradient-dyed braid I bought myself for Valentine’s Day this year.
+The pattern I chose, the Stone & Fire Cowl by Amy Tyler, available in the new free eBook 7 Cowls to Spin, Make & Give from Spin Off, knit up beautifully in the gradient-dyed braid I bought myself for Valentine’s Day last year.
 Amy wrote in depth about spinning and knitting with energized singles in the Spring 2018 issue of Spin Off, but you can find all of this great information on our website, too.

 Spinning for energized singles allowed me to use up all of the nervous coronavirus energy I was storing in my system.
 A little extra twist in the yarn was a bonus!
 Plus, there’s no need to ply the singles or finish the yarn.
 Yes, you read that correctly.
 I could skip these often-required steps.
 I could knit straight off of the bobbin.
 Isn’t the yarn prone to kinking, you ask?
 Well, yes, but I followed Amy’s advice and tensioned the bobbin on my lazy kate, and I had little trouble knitting once I cast on and got started.